drdeteck/Me2/_posts/2019-07-08-sweat-here.md

 title: Sweat Here - Hackathon project
 ---

-Last March, [Amilia](https://www.amilia.com/) and [Decathlon](https://www.decathlon.ca/), the outdoor shop, organised an Hackathon about making sports more accessible through coding.
+In March 2019, [Amilia](https://www.amilia.com/) and [Decathlon](https://www.decathlon.ca/), the outdoor shop, organised an Hackathon about making sports more accessible through coding.
 GSoft was there represented by 2 teams of dev, coach, data scientists and business professionnals.
 Our team was formed of :
 - Yohan Belval
 - Étienne Labrie-Dion
 - Everic Lauzière